d-smith/stream-ingest/experiments/log.md

 The spring endpoint also became non-responsive, so stats could not be harvested.

-Attempts to kil via control-C did not work
+Attempts to kill via control-C did not work

 Reattempt at 25 threads, 750s ramp up period (add thread every 15 seconds), 25000 loop count